mnemonic-no/grafeo/MIGRATIONS.md

 ```

 ## [Reindex data into daily indices] - 2022-06-22
 In order to reindex data into daily indices execute the following commands.
-Build the code with Maven to create the `act-platform-cli-tools` application.
+Build the code with Maven to create the `grafeo-cli-tools` application.

 (1) Update ObjectTypes with the correct `indexOption` of `TimeGlobal`.
 Execute the following CQL commands against your Cassandra cluster (e.g. using cqlsh).
 ```